subeshb1/sketchalgorithms/src/content/blog/docker/index.md

 ### Download or pull an image from the web

-When running `docker run image_name` it downloads an image if it is not present and runs a container.
-If we only want to download an image and not run it then,
+When running `docker run image_name` it downloads an image if it is present and then runs a container.
+If we only want to download an image and not run a container then,
 ```bash
 $ docker pull image_name